 - Do I show he is gloriously all-satisfying best by not being fully satisfied in him?

-- Do I glorify him by pursuing merely external obedience to Christian rules as if my heart and its joy in him doesn’t really matter?
+- Do I glorify him by pursuing merely external obedience to Christian rules, as if my heart and its joy in him doesn’t really matter?

 - Do I glorify him most by not pursuing Psalm 16:11 with all my heart?
-“In your presence is fullness of joy; at your right hand are pleasures forevermore.”
+“In your presence there is fullness of joy; at your right hand are pleasures forevermore.”

-My answer is no. I, John Piper, the believer who wants to live for the glory of God most, glorify God most, when I am most satisfied in him.
+My answer is: no, I, John Piper, the believer who wants to live for the glory of God most, glorify God most, when I am most satisfied in him.

-If I treat God as minimally satisfying, I, John Piper, the sinner, in that act am not glorifying him as I ought.
+If I treat God as minimally satisfying, I, John Piper, the sinner, in that act, am not glorifying him as I ought.
 Now if God takes my sins and my failures to treasure him and someday makes all of those failures serve his glory, that will not have been my doing.
 I am talking about my doing.
 He will not have been glorified in me, in my conscious intention to glorify him.
 He will not have been glorified in me.
-In me he will have been dishonored by sin, and I don’t want that to be true for me.
+In me, he will have been dishonored by sin, and I don’t want that to be true for me.

 So I am asking the question: How can I most glorify him?
-And so I say with great longing in my heart not to do that: “God is glorified in me most when I am most satisfied in him.”
+And so I say with great longing in my heart not to do that: God is glorified in me most when I am most satisfied in him.